-As a very unique feature, ENGL E570 also comes with a serial amp control port (S.A.C.).
-You can actually use that custom ENGL Z-9 footswitch with a standard stereo instrument jack switch channels, plus control two preamp functions such as Modern/Classic or Hi Gain…etc
+As a unique feature, ENGL E570 also comes with a serial amp control port (S.A.C.).
+You can use that custom ENGL Z-9 footswitch with a standard stereo instrument jack switch channels, plus control two preamp functions such as Modern/Classic or Hi Gain…etc

 CH 1/CH 2/SUB I II

 Last but not least, you have your traditional footswitch inputs for ENGL Z-4 type of footswitches.
 With this option, you can only control and switch main channels and one sub-channel.

 As I mentioned in the beginning, I was looking for some real tube preamps and aiming to base my setup around it.
 ENGL E570 wasn’t even on my wish list but I occasionally checked it online.
 Due to being a pretty old unit, there was not much information on the internet.
 I even considered getting a used Mesa Boogie Triaxis, Marshall JMP1 or Fryette Valvulator GP/DI, but after having read a lot of forum threads, I went for the E570.

 I was already aware of how long ago E570 was first released and already ordered an ENGL Cabloader to use it with direct recording.
 My initial goal was to build a rack mount setup with tube power amps and cool cabinets.
 But I convinced myself not to do it as I would never be able to go loud in my small apartment.
 Advertisement - Check out these great opportunities and support this website 🙂